Commuter Cars Tango: History

-By 2008, Commuter Cars had only produced 10 cars, which sold for an average of $121,000 each.
+By 2008, Commuter Cars had produced only 10 cars, each selling for an average of $121,000.
 The company generated a significant amount of media interest with the sale to Clooney.
 However, that initial media attention did not lead to a production deal.

 In 2010, the company entered the Progressive Insurance Automotive X Prize in the "Alternative" category.
 The vehicle entered was a Tango T600 owned by Google founder Sergey Brin, borrowed back for the competition.
-After passing many of the performance tests with ease, the car failed to complete the 100 mile durability run (one of the complicated set of requirements for the prize) and was eliminated from the competition.
+After passing many of the performance tests with ease, the car failed to complete the 100-mile durability run (one of the more complex requirements for the prize) and was eliminated from the competition.
 The company did not get a production deal with a manufacturer, and by 2014, fewer than 20 cars had been built in the United States.

 Throughout the company's history, Commuter Cars has had limited financial resources.
-Whenever the company did generate a profit, they reinvested the money in research and production capacity for their future vehicles.
+Whenever the company did generate a profit, it reinvested the money in research and production capacity for its future vehicles.
 When the company had sufficient funding during 2007, it employed eight workers and was able to manufacture one car each month.

 By 2018, Car and Driver magazine gave the company a 1.1 out of 10 chance of survival.

 Overview

 The Tango is narrower than some motorcycles and may be small enough to legally ride side-by-side with other small vehicles in traffic lanes in some jurisdictions.
-Capable of seating two passengers in a tandem seating arrangement, it only takes up one-quarter of a standard parking space and is able to park sideways.
-One prototype vehicle has been produced by the company and was shipped to Prodrive in the United Kingdom in January 2005, where the design was refined for production models.
+Capable of seating two passengers in a tandem arrangement, it takes up only one-quarter of a standard parking space and can park sideways.
+One prototype vehicle was produced by the company and shipped to Prodrive in the United Kingdom in January 2005, where the design was refined for production models.

-Commuter Cars states that the Tango's heavy battery pack and low ground-clearance combine to give it a center-of-mass 11 in from the ground, allowing for stable handling.
-About two-thirds of the 3000 lb curb weight in the prototype is taken up by the batteries, twin motors, and controller, mounted low in the frame.
+Commuter Cars states that the Tango's heavy battery pack and low ground clearance combine to give it a center of mass 11 in above the ground, allowing for stable handling.
+About two-thirds of the 3000 lb curb weight of the prototype is taken up by the batteries, twin motors, and controller, which are mounted low in the frame.
 Commuter Cars states that production models are expected to weigh less, ranging from 2200 to 2500 lb.
 Propulsion is provided by two electric motors.
 To extend its range, an optional generator cart can be attached to the Tango.